junxit/us-congress-bills-119/metadata.md

 - 2025-01-21 — Mr. Westerman moved to suspend the rules and pass the bill.
 - 2025-01-21 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H242-243)
 - 2025-01-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H242-243)
+- 2025-01-22 — Received in the Senate and Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.